marckassay/PowerBolt/README.md

 Scaffolding is completed.
 ```

 Above the first command is scaffold, 'Compress-Data'.
-You may have made the conclusion already that the value of 'ScriptCongruentPath' is the sub-path to the new command file in 'src' and 'test' folder.
+You may have made the conclusion already that 'ScriptCongruentPath' parameter value is the sub-path to the new command file in 'src' and 'test' folder.
 In an addition to what you may have already determined that has been done by executing these two commands, the root module (AcmeTasks.psm1) has been prefixed with the following:

 ```powershell
 using module .\src\io\file\Compress-Data.ps1